 Usage examples

-There are two tools through which linting can be done, both available in the Docker container:
+There are two tools through which linting can be done,

 • datalinter, a command-line (CLI) tool, best suited for linting data outside an experimental environment.
 It builds its linting context through the configuration file and command line arguments.